How Keto Works | Keto Meal Plan | Keto for Weight Loss | Keto for Muscle Gain | Keto Mistakes & Side Effects | Best Keto Supplements

 - Sugar-free jello

-You may think you've got what it takes to make the switch to keto without tracking your macronutrients, but you're probably wrong.
-Getting your macros correct is the most important aspect of starting down the path of a ketogenic diet.
+You may think you have what it takes to make the switch to keto without tracking your macronutrients, but you're probably wrong.
+Getting your macros correct is the most important part of a ketogenic diet!

-Dropping protein?
-You read that right.
-Keto is a carbohydrate-restricted, high-fat, moderate-protein approach to macro distribution.
-Here's how the macros end up looking for most people:
+Here's how keto macros end up looking for most people:

 - Carbohydrates: 5-10 percent

 Basically, a keto diet meal plan is a carbohydrate-restricted, high-fat, moderate-protein diet.
 If you're accustomed to a protein intake close to or above your body weight in grams each day, you may be skeptical about a diet that reduces it by as much as half.
 Fear not.